sulabhkatila/BatMapper/README.md

 This way we know where and how far exactly the walls are (The exact numbers are also available).

 ### Video and picture confirming there is space in my room and also that there are four walls.
+Blue represents open space and the red and yellow lines represent the walls.

 <table>
   <tr>